Priyanka Gandhi targets Modi, Amit Shah over alleged sex scandal accused MP leaving country | Politics

 - India

-Congress general secretary Priyanka Gandhi Vadra on Monday sought to target Prime Minister Narendra Modi and Home Minister Amit Shah on the alleged sex scandal and wondered how the accused -- Hassan JD(S) MP Prajwal Revanna -- was able to leave the country committing atrocities against women.
+Congress leader Priyanka Gandhi Vadra on Monday sought to target Prime Minister Narendra Modi and Home Minister Amit Shah on the alleged sex scandal and wondered how the accused -- Hassan JD(S) MP Prajwal Revanna -- was able to leave the country committing atrocities against women.

 Addressing an election rally at Sedam town in this district, Vadra accused the prime minister of protecting those who committed atrocities against women.